 The Inner Workings of Your Pool

 The pump pulls water from skimmers along the side of the pool as well as from the main drain.
 The skimmer, by the way, looks like a hollow box and sits just below the rim of your pool.
-It’s the hole all the pool noodles get sucked towards, in case you need further clarification.
+It’s the hole all the pool noodles get sucked toward, in case you need further clarification.